jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: select a systemd VM and an interruption window for M23's remaining real-process/runtime checks using the implementation at `9ee6ac0`;
-local implementation review passed.
+Next session entry point: accept M28's draft plan in this file, then implement it in `scripts/mariadb_generic_function.bash` and `scripts/mariadb_setup.bash`; externally provisioned archiver-dev builds stop after `sql.fill` until it lands.
+Then select a systemd VM and an interruption window for M23's remaining real-process/runtime checks using the implementation at `9ee6ac0`; local implementation review passed.
 The heap default at `0df950d` also awaits deployment verification without an override under M22 / T2.
 M26 remains Ready for a test-host archive filesystem separate from the root volume, with the requirement documented in `docs/README.install.md`.